What is Pets in Crisis

 DVConnect counsellors regularly speak to women and some men whose pets are threatened or actually hurt by abusive partners in order to frighten and control them into staying in violent relationships.

 For others, especially the children, moving without their special companions at this time compounds the stress and sense of loss and makes the trauma they are facing in their family life that much more intense

 Pets in Crisis – Helps whole families!

-Thanks to this innovative partnership between DVConnect and RSPCA Qld, who also generously offer their assistance around the state, pets can now be moved to safe locations and cared for in loving situations until their owners circumstances have changed for the better.
+Thanks to this program, pets can now be moved to safe locations and cared for in loving situations until their owners circumstances have changed for the better.

 Knowing that their pets will be cared for and that they can be reunited as soon as they can get back on their feet is sometimes the catalyst for many women having the courage to take that vital step towards leaving a violent domestic situation and protecting themselves, their children and just as importantly their pets.